 Beware of scammers – some have lost £1,000s

 Over recent months we've seen a raft of complaints from TSB customers about suspected fraudulent activity on their accounts, with some seeing £1,000s taken.
-Sadly, conmen seem to be swiftly taking advantage of the chaos caused by the bank's IT meltdown.
+Sadly, conmen were swift to take advantage of the chaos caused by the bank's IT meltdown.

-Among the worst stories we've heard is one from Gina, a cancer patient in her 30s who had her £29,000 critical illness insurance payout stolen by fraudsters.
-Thankfully TSB has now agreed to refund Gina – for full info see TSB to refund fraud victims as cancer patient has £29,000 payout stolen.
+Among the worst stories we've heard was one from Gina, a cancer patient in her 30s who had her £29,000 critical illness insurance payout stolen by fraudsters.
+Thankfully TSB agreed to refund Gina – for full info see TSB to refund fraud victims as cancer patient has £29,000 payout stolen.

 - Ask you for your PIN or your online banking passwords.